-- 264 microbial level may be increased after alcohol evaporation, as the aqueous soft extract is an ideal 265 medium for microbial growth. - 266 Extraction with boiling water reduces the TAMC and TYMC as shown by several studies on the effects of - the use of boiling water to prepare herbal teas.
-Experiments with artificial contamination by non- - sporulating (E. coli, Staphylococcus aureus, Aeromonas hydrophila, Klebsiella pneumoniae and - 269 Enterobacter cloaceae) and spore-forming microbial species (Bacillus cereus) demonstrated that the - 270 non-sporulating bacteria were fully eliminated while the sporulating organisms survived extraction with - boiling water almost completely.
-However, as water is ideal for the growth of micro-organisms, the - storage period should be less than 24 h at the temperature of a refrigerator (2-8°C) to prevent - 273 microbial growth. - Extraction with supercritical carbon dioxide reduces the TAMC and TYMC by combining the effect of the solvent with the effect of high pressure which both reduce the level the micro-organisms. - 276 Distillation of essential oils usually leads to very low microbial contamination because of the process - itself (high temperature and phase change) and, additionally, due to the often intrinsic antimicrobial - 278 properties of the essential oils.
+Extraction with boiling water reduces the TAMC and TYMC as shown by several studies on the effects of the use of boiling water to prepare herbal teas.
+Experiments with artificial contamination by non-sporulating (E. coli, Staphylococcus aureus, Aeromonas hydrophila, Klebsiella pneumoniae and Enterobacter cloaceae) and spore-forming microbial species (Bacillus cereus) demonstrated that the non-sporulating bacteria were fully eliminated while the sporulating organisms survived extraction with boiling water almost completely.
+However, as water is ideal for the growth of micro-organisms, the storage period of unpreserved liquid/soft aqueous extracts should be less than 24 h at the temperature of a refrigerator (2-8°C).
+Other storage conditions should be justified and supported by stability data.

+Extraction with supercritical carbon dioxide reduces the TAMC and TYMC by combining the effect of the solvent with the effect of high pressure which both reduce the level the micro-organisms.

+Distillation of essential oils usually leads to very low microbial contamination because of the process itself (high temperature and phase change) and, additionally, due to the often intrinsic antimicrobial properties of the essential oils.

-279 Treatment with ethanol
+Treatment with ethanol